matteo-tonini/volumio-plugins-sources/cdplayer/readme.md

 # IMPORTANT

-Plugin has moved upgraded to support Volumio 4 and moved at the URL below https://github.com/matteo-tonini/volumio-plugins-sources-bookworm/tree/master/cdplayer
+Plugin has been upgraded to support Volumio 4 and moved at the URL below https://github.com/matteo-tonini/volumio-plugins-sources-bookworm/tree/master/cdplayer